By Rick Steves

 Arrival in Lugano

 The train station is on a hill above downtown.
-It has lockers (in the underground passage and out front), a ticket office, ATMs, a convenient small grocery (Piccobello, open long hours daily), a surprisingly genteel restaurant (Buffet della Stazione, SF-12 pizzas), but no tourist information office.
-The easiest way to get to the town below is by funicular (look for funicolare per il centro sign — it’s by track 1 in the middle of the station, departs every 5 minutes, daily 5:20–23:50, 1.10 SF, free with Swiss Pass).
-The funicular deposits you right in the heart of the old town, at Piazza Cioccaro, a short walk from my recommended accommodations (and at the start of my self-guided walk).
-You can also walk (but not with wheeled luggage) or take bus #2 down the hill (for bus details, see “Getting Around Lugano,” below).
+It has lockers (in the underground passage), WCs, a ticket office, ATMs, a convenient small grocery (Piccobello, open long hours daily), a surprisingly genteel restaurant (Buffet della Stazione, with affordable pizzas), and a branch tourist information office.
+The easiest way to get to the town below is by funicular (look for funicolare per il centro sign — it's by track 1 in the middle of the station, departs every 5 minutes, daily 5:00–24:00, 1.30 CHF, free with Swiss Travel Pass).
+The funicular deposits you right in the heart of the old town, at Piazza Cioccaro.
+You can also walk (but not with wheeled luggage) or take bus #2 or #4 down the hill (for bus details, see "Getting Around Lugano," below).

-Internet Access: The city operates free Wi-Fi along the waterfront and in Piazza della Riforma (look for the Wi-Fi Lugano network).
-You'll need a phone that can receive texts to log in.
-The Manora self-service restaurant, in the middle of town, has free Wi-Fi for customers (see “Eating in Lugano,” below).
+Wi-Fi: The city operates free Wi-Fi along the waterfront and in Piazza della Riforma (look for the Wi-Fi Lugano network).
+To log in, you’ll need a mobile phone that can receive texts.

 Getting Around Lugano